- Summer Financial Aid for Law Students

 - You cannot receive loan funds until you are registered in the minimum number of hours that are required for half-time enrollment and you have begun class attendance.

-Expanded Eligibility for Pell Grant Funds During the Summer Term – Year Round Pell Grant available for Summer 2018:
+Expanded Eligibility for Pell Grant Funds During the Summer Term – Year Round Pell Grant

 - If you are enrolled at least half-time during the summer term (a minimum of 6 hours) and are eligible for Pell Grant funds, you may qualify to receive a summer Pell award.
 Remember that any Pell Grant award you receive counts against your lifetime Pell limit of 600%, or the equivalent of 12 full-time semesters.